 Step 2 — Create a Snowflake role and grant permissions

-- Copy and paste the following commands into the SQL editor:
+- Copy and paste the following commands into the SQL editor in the Snowflake UI:

 CREATE ROLE CHARTMOGUL; GRANT USAGE ON WAREHOUSE CHARTMOGUL_WAREHOUSE TO ROLE CHARTMOGUL; GRANT USAGE ON DATABASE CHARTMOGUL_DATA TO ROLE CHARTMOGUL; GRANT CREATE SCHEMA ON DATABASE CHARTMOGUL_DATA TO ROLE CHARTMOGUL; GRANT ALL ON ALL SCHEMAS IN DATABASE CHARTMOGUL_DATA TO ROLE CHARTMOGUL;